 Withdrawal Date or Last Date of Attendance: Faculty record the last date a student participated in an academically-related activity.
 This date, or the student’s official withdrawal date if the student formally withdrew, is used to determine the amount of financial aid funds the student is able to retain.
 Students “earn” financial aid in proportion to the time they are attending courses up to the 60% point of the semester.
-Scheduled breaks of more than four consecutive days are excluded from the calculation.

 Examples of both calculations are available in the Financial Aid Office at the student's request.

 If a financial aid eligible student withdraws from courses prior to disbursement, a calculation is completed to determine the amount of earned aid for the term.
 This disbursement may help to reduce a student’s balance for the withdrawn term.
 This disbursement is called a Post-Withdrawal Disbursement.
 Students eligible for a Post-Withdrawal disbursement will have funds applied to their account in this order: Pell, Iraq/Afghanistan Service Grant, SEOG, Direct Subsidized Loan, Direct Unsubsidized Loan, Perkins Loan, Direct PLUS Loan.

 Any Post Withdrawal Disbursement (PWD) will be calculated through CPS.
 The student/parent will be notified of any PWD eligibility within 30 days of the determination of the last date of attendance.